 This topic is a great subject to assist student wishing to study VCE Biology.

 Students will study:

-- Multicellular Organisms rely on coordinated and interdependent internal body systems to respond to changes to their environment - Pathogens: how they enter the body, how they cause disease and how our bodies fight these pathogens - Investigate the response of the body to change as a result of the presence of pathogens invading our body.
+- Multicellular Organisms rely on coordinated and interdependent internal body systems to respond to changes to their environment - Pathogens: how they enter the body, how they cause disease and how our bodies fight these pathogens - Investigate the response of the body to change because of the presence of pathogens invading our body

-Students will investigate products used to destroy bacterial growth on a variety of different surfaces.
+Students will investigate products used to destroy bacterial growth on a variety of different surfaces and complete a project on vaccinations required when travelling overseas.